Student Loans Without a Cosigner

 Can you give me some detail on how to get a student loan without a cosigner or credit check?

 You can apply for federal loans such as the Perkins loan, Stafford loan, Graduate PLUS loan, and the Parent PLUS loan.
 These loans require no cosigner or a credit check.
 The core purpose of these loans is to help students pay for education.
-No matter what the financial circumstances of those students are, no matter what social class they belong to, they are eligible for federal loans based upon need only.
+No matter what the financial circumstances of those students are, they are eligible for federal loans based upon need only.

 While I was reading about what banks offer student loans without a cosigner, I came across the option of a grant.
 What is a grant?